 There was also a sleeker, more striking version of the Arcadia, this time with a giant skull and crossbones on its prow.
 The primary designer was Kazutaka Miyatake of Studio Nue, the mecha design powerhouse that earned their street cred on Yamato.

 Read an interview with Miyatake here.

 Since Toei studio was the production office for both the Yamato and Leiji Matsumoto movies, their schedule was filled with one or the other for several consecutive years.
 Between the years of Be Forever (1980) and Final Yamato (1983) came Adieu Galaxy Express 999 (1981) and Captain Harlock’s own feature film, My Youth in Arcadia (1982).
-This was followed by his second TV series, Endless Road SSX (1982), a 22-episode tour de force which has yet to be imported to the English-speaking world.
+This was followed by his second TV series, Endless Road SSX (1982), a 22-episode tour de force which was imported to the English-speaking world many years later.

 The two Galaxy Express 999 movies, VHS editions from Viz Video.
-Both are released on DVD for the first time
+Both were released on DVD for the first time

 from Discotek in June 2011.
 Above right: My Youth in Arcadia DVD from Animeigo.

 After that, many years passed before the space pirate returned to form.
 He made a comeback in 1994 with many other Matsumoto characters to be cast in an SF manga remake of Ring of the Nibelung, which was released as an anime OAV series in 1999 titled Harlock Saga.